ryanaosborne/ArduinoIRWandz/README.md

 Windows Computer with available USB port
 Arduino UNO
-I2C IR Tracking Camera: https://www.robotshop.com/en/ir-tracking-camera.html
+I2C IR Tracking Camera: https://www.robotshop.com/en/ir-tracking-camera.html or https://www.dfrobot.com/product-1088.html
    (This camera is the same camera/sensor that is found in the Original/Non-generic WiiMotes.
 Some people have successfully removed them from the Wiimote and gotten them to work over I2C.
 This could be a viable way of getting an IR Tracker but that is not, and will not be explored for this project.)